The Sinister Urge (film): Plot

-In the police station, Carson and Stone talk about the type of women who get mixed up in pornography rackets: 'Mary Smiths' from 'Everywhere, USA' who graduate at the top of their class, were once great in a school play, come to Hollywood seeking stardom, and are afraid to return home a failure.
-The film follows the path of one Mary Smith.
-Before being offered work by Johnny Ryde, the inexperienced actress was rejected by film studios and talent agents.
-Excited, Mary agrees to work for him.
-She receives money for her expenses long before filming starts.
-One day, she's called to "audition" for a hostile Gloria, who criticizes both Mary and Johnny for wasting money to trick Mary into agreeing to do any work to pay back the debt.
-Mary ends up in Jaffe's studio, where he's shooting her in cheesecake photos, though he and Johnny discuss how she'll soon be in pornography.
-She is murdered in the park by Dirk, who found her pictures after breaking into Gloria's house.
+In the police station, Carson and Stone talk about the type of women who get mixed up in pornography rackets.
+The film follows the path of a young woman named Mary Smith.
+Unable to find legitimate film work, she accepts an offer from Johnny Ryde.
+One day she is called to "audition" for a hostile Gloria, who reveals that Mary's debt to her can only be paid off by working for her.
+Mary ends up in Jaffe's studio posing for cheesecake photos, where Jaffe states she'll soon be in pornography.
+She is later murdered in the park by Dirk, who found her pictures after breaking into Gloria's house.
 He accidentally leaves the photos behind, and the police trace his identity through his fingerprints.
 With Dirk's name in the paper, Gloria's bosses in "the Syndicate" visit her to demand Dirk's murder before he gets them into more trouble.

 Gloria wants to kill Dirk directly, but Johnny suggests sending Dirk on an errand in a car with faulty brakes so that it appears he had a car accident.
 The next day, Dirk goes back to the park to stalk another victim.
 The woman he chooses is actually Officer Kline, disguised as a woman on orders from Carson.
 While Kline successfully subdues Dirk, Johnny arrives just in time and knocks Kline out.
-Dirk agrees he needs to leave town for a while and drives off in the faulty car.
-When the brakes fail in the hills, Dirk survives his "accident" by leaping out of the vehicle.
+Dirk agrees he needs to leave town and drives off in the faulty car.
+When the brakes fail, Dirk survives his "accident" by leaping out of the vehicle.

 Out for revenge, Dirk makes it to Gloria's house.
 He manages to ambush an arriving Johnny, who claims it was Gloria's idea to kill him.
 He explains that the two men could replace Gloria as ringleaders as soon as they access her Syndicate contacts.
 Dirk hides outside as Gloria arrives.
 Johnny informs her Dirk is alive.
 He demands he be treated as an equal to Gloria, asking to meet her contacts in The Syndicate.
 Gloria seemingly agrees and goes to change clothes.
 Dirk then stabs Johnny in the backyard.
 Gloria comes back and shoots Dirk, mistaking him for Johnny because of the darkness.
 She calls the police with a story about how Dirk shot Johnny and then ran away, but they arrest her when they discover both bodies.